Promoting Inclusion In The Community

 Cushman & Wakefield took the hard work out of planning a trip to experience the magic and wonder that Tumbalong Lights at Vivid Sydney can offer by providing the information parents and carers needed to know beforehand.
 EaryEd developed a social story to assist children with autism spectrum disorder (ASD) to know what to expect prior to their visit to Tumbalong Lights.
 Download the social story here.

 EarlyEd has been supporting councils as they undertake inclusive play activities and developments.
 A major project has been the Northern Beaches Council’s Inclusive Playground project, in collaboration with Play For All Australia.

 The project saw the redevelopment of five pocket parks in Belrose, as part of a collaborative partnership between local artists, designers, engineers, early childhood educators, allied health professionals and council staff, to support child development and play for children of all abilities.
 EarlyEd provided best practice evidence about early childhood intervention approaches to inform the inclusive design ideas developed.

-School Holidays In The Royal Botanic Garden Sydney
+School Holidays in The Royal Botanic Garden Sydney

 The inclusive activities have provided a welcoming space for children with additional needs and their families who may otherwise not have visited the garden.
-The sessions were run for two holiday periods in 2017.
+The sessions were run for two holiday periods beginning in 2017.